-Benjamin Franklin Academy Chartered Public School is to be located in Loudon, NH area.
-Students attending the school will have access to transportation only if they reside in the Town of Loudon, where the school is to be located.
-Benjamin Franklin Academy will offer to help students in area towns and coordinate transportation through networking with surrounding school districts, including area charter schools, forming carpool or ride-share groups, encouraging biking and walking, and/or other avenues as needed.
-Please note that BFA has been selected to receive NH CSP grant funding and has budgeted the purchase of three vans.
-Following the appropriate training required of school staff for insurability purposes, the school will explore establishing central "stop" locations to assist with student transportation needs.
+Benjamin Franklin Academy Chartered Public School is to be located in the greater Pittsfield, NH area.
+Students attending the school will have access to transportation only if they reside in the district/SAU 51, where the school is to be located.
+Benjamin Franklin Academy will offer to help students outside SAU 51 coordinate transportation through networking with surrounding school districts, including area charter schools, forming carpool or ride-share groups, encouraging biking and walking, and/or other avenues as needed.